sebastiendamaye/deephunter/docs/reports/endpoints.rst

 Description
 ***********
-This report shows a list of the top 20 endpoints (highest weighted scores) identified in the last campaign.
+This report shows a list of the top 300 endpoints (highest weighted scores) identified in the selected campaign.
+The list of endpoints is automatically refresh when a different campaign is selected from the dropdown.

 .. image:: ../img/reports_endpoints.png
   :width: 1000